 Gator Frameworks specializes in office furniture for recording studios.
 They made this desk for as a “space-saving ergonomic workstation for podcasts, broadcasts, content creation, gaming, streaming, & home recording.” 😎

-This desk has a metal frame and a black finish.
+This desk has a modern metal frame and a black finish.
 It is designed for a single user.

 The desk also has pre-bore holes for surface mounting Gator Frameworks’ desktop microphones’ boom arms. 🦾